-It’s important to remember that underneath the addiction and all of the hardships that they’ve gone through, they are still a human being at the end of the day.
-And as a former addict enters into recovery, they must have the support of people around them instead of their judgment.
+It’s important to remember that underneath the addiction, they are still a human being at the end of the day.
+And as an addict enters recovery, what they need most is the support (not judgement) of people around.

 Why Stigmas Can Be Damaging

 Stigmas can be damaging because they are misleading.
 And, when people receive the wrong information, it can lead to addicts being treated poorly by people in society.
 Not only can addicts face rejection from their peers, but it can also cause a relapse.
-For some addicts, the rejection and isolation that they’ve gotten from their family is one of the reasons that they began their addiction.
+For some addicts, the rejection and isolation that they get from their family is a reason their addiction can continue.

 For an addict that is in recovery, being rejected by others during a time where support is essential can lead them to a potential relapse.
 Much like people that face discrimination, daily addicts face discrimination as well.
 They may feel people staring at them whenever they enter a store or attend family functions.

 Handling this type of judgment can cause the addict to withdraw from others, causing them to become depressed and anxious whenever they need to enter social situations.

 One of the essential things when it comes to stigmas is knowing how it affects the addict.
 Understand that a person recovering from addiction has had to address many situations and emotions while going through the recovery process.

 Some common emotions that addicts may feel are shame and guilt for the pain they’ve caused to themselves and others.
 On top of the shame and guilt they feel, it may be compounded when they have to face the people that have been affected by their addiction.